kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 On the Game screen Boats move by fine scrolling and coarse scrolling via LMS updates in the Display List -- No redrawing of the boats occurs at all.
 Fine scrolling and the necessary coarse scrolling is such low overhead on the Atari that all the scrolling work is done during the vertical blank.
 The Game display needs extra time for Display lists in places and there is a need for cosmetic matching between lines while supplying that space, so there are some blank lines and Map Mode C lines inserted strategically in the Game Display List.

 Since the frog is now Player/Missile graphics and there is no frog moving through screen memory, there no longer needs to be separate screen memory for every row of boats.
 There is now just one line of screen memory for boats moving left and one line of screen memory for boats moving right.
 This reduces memory by 800 bytes (10 lines * 80), close to 10% of the final size of Version 02.
-All the lines in the given direction refer to the same screen memory, but have different colors, and scroll values, so that they all appear to be different screen objects.
+All the lines in the given direction refer to the same screen memory, but have different colors and scroll values, so that they all appear to be different screen objects.

 All five Display Lists jump to one of two places in one common Display List to end the display.
 The Game display jumps to the point showing the final fine scrolling credits at the bottom of the screen.
 All other displays jump to a prior point showing the text line prompting the user for input which is followed by the fine scrolling credits line.
 Having one set of Display List instructions simplifies the code needed to support the prompt line and the fine scrolling credits.